Sorry, no Tweets were found.

 En ambition om at vokse har ført til vores tilstedeværelse i over 19 orskellige lande, mens vi hele tiden lægge planer for vores næste store projekt.

-Since initially TradeTracker decides what information to track and how to do so based on which technology.
-Following this, TradeTracker informs the advertiser on what to implement to be able and make use of the services of the network and under which economic model these services are carried out.
+In the first instance, TradeTracker determines what information to track, and how to track it, and based on which technology.
+TradeTracker then informs the advertiser on the measures to be implemented to be able to make use of the services of the network, and under which economic model these services are carried out.

-For example, affiliates are a data controller when they provide for a newsletter subscription or otherwise having a (contracted) relationship with visitors – being their customers.
+Affiliates are a data controller when they provide for a newsletter subscription or otherwise have a (contracted) relationship with visitors – being their customers.